HEAT PUMP

 How to estimate the savings by replacing a gas boiler with a heat pump?

-First of all, you need to find your previous annual gas consumption.
-This is usually shown directly on your bill, in kWh.
+First of all, you have to find the data of your previous annual gas consumption.
+In general it is directly indicated in kWh on your bill.

-Your heat pump will therefore always produce the 15,000kWh you need for heating.
-Of these 15,000 kWh, 3,333 kWh will be taken from electricity and the remaining 11,666 kWh will come either from the ground if you've opted for geothermal heating, or from the air in the case of air-water heating.
+Your heat pump will therefore always produce the 15,000 kWh for your heating because this is your heating requirement.
+Of these 15,000 kWh, 3,333 kWh will be taken from electricity and the remaining 11,666 kWh will come either from the ground if you have opted for geothermal energy or from the air in the case of air-water.

-NB: of course, in order to reduce the home's initial heating energy requirements, it is possible to rethink the insulation of the envelope.
-In this way, the 15,000kWh could be transformed into 10,000kWh, with the heat pump pumping just 2,222 kWh of electricity in our example.
+NB : of course, in order to reduce the initial need of the house in heating energy, it is possible to rethink the insulation of the envelope.
+Thus the 15'000kWh could be transformed into 10'000kWh and the heat pump would only pump 2'222 kWh in electricity in our example.

-If your gas bill indicates quantities in m3, then multiply them by 11 to get a rough estimate of the kWh equivalent.
-11 is a factor that corresponds roughly to the calorific value of gas.
+If your gas bill indicates quantities in m3, then multiply them by 11 to get a rough estimate of the equivalent in kWh.
+11 being a factor that corresponds approximately to the calorific value of gas.
 Example: 1'500 m3 of gas is equivalent to 16'500kWh.
-However, gas bills are usually quoted in kWh, as one m3 of gas does not always contain the same amount of energy, depending on its geological origin.
+But in general the gas bills are indicated in kWh because a m3 of gas does not always contain quantity of energy according to its origin or geological origin.

 How to proceed to the replacement of the gas boiler by a heat pump ?
 Processes and constraints.